OBJEX-Labs/docs/README.md

 - Software binaries
 - Other official resources

+## Legal Notice
+This repository is public only to allow direct downloads from the official website of OBJEX LABS SRL.

+Forking, reuse, modification, redistribution and pull requests are NOT authorized, even if technically possible via GitHub.

+This is not an open-source project.

 ## License and Usage
 All contents of this repository are proprietary and protected by copyright and trademark laws.